Whataboutism: Notable examples

 Several articles connected whataboutism to the Soviet era by pointing to the "And you are lynching Negroes" example (as Lucas did) of the 1930s, in which the Soviets deflected any criticism by referencing racism in the segregated American South.
 The tactic was extensively used even after the racial segregation in the South was outlawed in the 1950s and 1960s.
-Ioffe, who has written about whataboutism in at least three separate outlets, called it a "classic" example of whataboutism, citing the Soviet response to criticism, "And you are lynching negroes", as a "classic" form of whataboutism.
+Ioffe, who has written about whataboutism in at least three separate outlets, called it a "classic" example of whataboutism, citing the Soviet response to criticism as a "classic" form of whataboutism.

 The Soviet government engaged in a major cover-up of the Chernobyl nuclear disaster in 1986.
 When they finally acknowledged the disaster, although without any details, the Telegraph Agency of the Soviet Union (TASS) then discussed the Three Mile Island accident and other American nuclear accidents, which Serge Schmemann of The New York Times wrote was an example of the common Soviet tactic of whataboutism.
 The mention of a commission also indicated to observers the seriousness of the incident, and subsequent state radio broadcasts were replaced with classical music, which was a common method of preparing the public for an announcement of a tragedy in the USSR.

 In 2016, Canadian columnist Terry Glavin asserted in the Ottawa Citizen that Noam Chomsky used the tactic in an October 2001 speech, delivered after the September 11 attacks, that was critical of US foreign policy.
 In 2006, Putin replied to George W. Bush's criticism of Russia's human rights record by stating that he "did not want to head a democracy like Iraq's," referencing the US intervention in Iraq.

 Some writers also identified examples in 2012 when Russian officials responded to critique by, for example, redirecting attention to the United Kingdom's anti-protest laws or Russians' difficulty obtaining a visa to the United Kingdom.

 The term receives increased attention when controversies involving Russia are in the news.
 For example, writing for Slate in 2014, Joshua Keating noted the use of "whataboutism" in a statement on Russia's 2014 annexation of Crimea, where Putin "listed a litany of complaints about Western intervention."

 In 2017, Ben Zimmer noted that Putin also used the tactic in an interview with NBC News journalist Megyn Kelly.